urmilkadakia/twitter_analysis/README.md

 ### installing Tweepy
 - **Tweepy** is a wrapper around the Twitter Rest API.
--i nstall using pip `pip install tweepy`.
+- Install using pip run: `pip install tweepy`
+- Install using anaconda Cloud run: ` conda install -c conda-forge tweepy`

 command to run the scraper.py